Alzey-Worms: Coat of arms

-The coat of arms displays a dragon and the fiddle.
+The coat of arms displays a dragon and a fiddle.
 The dragon is the heraldic symbol of the city of Worms, while the fiddle stands for Alzey.
 Both themes occur in the Nibelungenlied, the old German epos playing in the region.
 The hero Siegfried killed Fafnir the dragon and gained wisdom from drinking its blood.
 The fiddle belongs to Volker the minstrel, another character of the Nibelungenlied, who allegedly had lived in Alzey.